jhipster/jhipster-kotlin/README.md

 To generate application run

-`jhipster --blueprint generator-jhipster-kotlin`
+`jhipster --blueprint kotlin`

-# To run the application currently (till JHipster 5 is released)
+# To run the application in development

 Step 1 : to setup JHipster locally